Arr0way/arr0way.github.io/_posts/2015-3-29-reverse-shell-cheat-sheet.md

 * list element with functor item
 {:toc}

-During [penetration testing](/penetration-testing/) if you're lucky enough to find a remote command execution vulnerability, you'll more often than not want to connect back to your attacking machine to leverage an interactive shell.
+During a app security test if you're lucky enough to find a remote command execution vulnerability, you'll more often than not want to connect back to your attacking machine to leverage an interactive shell.

 Below are a collection of Windows and Linux **reverse shells** that use commonly installed programming languages PHP, Python, Powershell, nc (Netcat), JSP, Java, Bash, PowerShell (PS).
 At the bottom of the post are a collection of uploadable reverse shells, present in Kali Linux.